Smartling/SmartlingHelp/_v2endpoints/glossary/edit-glossary-details.md

 ---

 Edits the name, description or source locale of a glossary.
-All parameters are optional but you must include at least one for your request to have any effect.
+This will completely replace the name, description and source locale of the target glossary.
+If you leave a field blank any existing information will be deleted.